irkri/fruits/README.md

 We test the pipeline for accuracy by doing classification experiments of some UCR-datasets.
 You can [download](https://www.timeseriesclassification.com/Downloads/Archives/Univariate2018_arff.zip) them from [timeseriesclassification.com](https://timeseriesclassification.com) and execute the script [configurations_on_ucr.py](experiments/configurations_on_ucr.py) after configuring the self-explaining global variables in the script.
 This will produce an output file that contains the classification-accuracy results.

 ## Unit tests
-There are a bunch of tests for __fruits__ available to execute.
+There are a bunch of tests for __FRUITS__ available to execute.
 To do this, enter the command
 ```
   $ python -m pytest tests
 ```